-The capital adequacy ratio measured for prudential purposes as at reporting date decreased to 14.00% (2015: 14.25%).
+The capital adequacy ratio measured for prudential purposes as at reporting date increased to 14.31% (2016: 14.00%).

 Options

 No options over unissued shares or interests in the Parent Entity or a controlled entity were granted during or since the end of the financial year and there were no options outstanding at the date of this report.